-The existing stormwater drain and outfall at Sandringham Beach is owned by Melbourne Water.
+The existing storm water drain and outfall at Sandringham Beach is owned by Melbourne Water.
 The catchment includes the commercial areas of Sandringham Village and discharge after rain events impacts on water quality and litter at the popular swimming beach.
 The steep topography and developed nature of the catchment limit opportunities for water quality treatment.
-Council have previously investigated realignment of the pipe to the rocks area south of the Sandringham Life Saving Club, however, the cost was significant and would not provide any improvement to water quality.
-The smaller stormwater drain outfalls below Sandringham Gardens and at Royal Avenue are managed by Council.
+Council has previously investigated realignment of the pipe to the rocks area south of the Sandringham Life Saving Club, however, the cost was significant and would not provide any improvement to water quality.
+The smaller storm water drain outfalls below Sandringham Gardens and at Royal Avenue are managed by Council.

-Sandringham Beach
+Sandringham Beach proposed works include:

-It is proposed to:

-Liaise with Melbourne Water to undertake a detailed design investigation of measures to improve stormwater quality prior to discharge at Sandringham Beach.
+Liaise with Melbourne Water to undertake a detailed design investigation of measures to improve storm water quality prior to discharge at Sandringham Beach.
 (H) Works may include:

-- Installation of an underground gross pollutant trap (GPT) within grass areas at the Crescent Gardens to remove litter and other particulate material larger than 5mm prior to discharge to the beach. - Installation of a new stormwater surcharge pit with steel grille at beach level to release pressure during high flows and allow extension and lowering of the existing outfall to reduce obstruction on the beach.
+- Installation of an underground gross pollutant trap (GPT) within grass areas at the Crescent Gardens to remove litter and other particulate material larger than 5mm prior to discharge to the beach.
+All existing vegetation will be protected and the grass areas reinstated after completion of works. - Installation of a new storm water surcharge pit with steel grille at beach level to release pressure during high flows and allow extension and lowering of the existing outfall to reduce obstruction on the beach.
 An internal weir system connected to an underground low flow diversion and sand infiltration system aligned along the edge of the beach/dune area could be used to remove nutrients and improve water quality.

-Photo 38: Sandringham Beach outfall
+Photo 37: Sandringham Beach outfall

-Sandringham Gardens
+Sandringham Gardens proposed works include:

-It is proposed to:

-Liaise with Melbourne Water to investigate design for a new stormwater harvesting system to provide a sustainable source of irrigation for lawn areas within the gardens and to improve quality prior to discharge at Sandringham Beach.
+Liaise with Melbourne Water to investigate design for a new storm water harvesting system to provide a sustainable source of irrigation for lawn areas within the gardens and to improve quality prior to discharge at Sandringham Beach.
 (L) Works may include:

-- Diversion of stormwater from existing pits and pipes in Bay Road to a small water quality treatment bioretention system planted with low indigenous sedges and rushes to clean the water while maintaining views.
-The system is needed to remove sediment and nutrients when the irrigation harvesting system is not in use.
-It would be carefully shaped with a concrete mowing edge against lawn areas to maintain the formal character of the gardens. - A large underground tank/pipe system placed in grass areas near the playground to store stormwater after processing in the bioretention system.
-The storage will include a UV filter and the stored water will then be used to reactivate the irrigation system for lawns and garden beds within the gardens. - Excess stormwater, not needed for irrigation, will be returned to the existing pipe outfalls.
+- Diversion of storm water from existing pits and pipes in Bay Road to a small water quality treatment bioretention system planted with low indigenous sedges and rushes to clean the water while maintaining views.
+The system would remove sediment and nutrients when the irrigation harvesting system is not in use.
+It would be carefully shaped with a concrete mowing edge against lawn areas to maintain the formal character of the gardens. - A large underground tank/pipe system placed in grass areas near the playground to store storm water after processing in the bioretention system.
+The storage could include a UV filter so the stored water could be used to reactivate the irrigation system for lawns and garden beds within the gardens. - Excess storm water, not needed for irrigation, will be returned to the existing pipe outfalls. - Investigate upgrade to existing storm water outfalls at Red Rock below the playground.
+(M)

-Photo 39: Southey Street grassed area.
-Southey Street
+Photo 38: Southey Street grassed area.